-in the signal transduction of plant to stress responses^[8-9].
-Previous studies showed that Ca2+ signals are perceived by four types of calcium signaling sensor proteins, including calmodulin (CaM), calmodulin-like protein (CML), calcium-dependent protein kinase (CDPK), and calcium-like protein Calcineurin B-like $(CBL)^{[10-11]}$.
+Calcium ions (Ca^{2+}) as an essential nutrient element, can promote plant growth, improve photosynthesis, and increase the synthesis and accumulation of organic matter (Tang et al., 2012, Kwon et al., 2009).
+Ca^{2+} as a second messenger is also involved in the signal transduction of plant to stress responses (Batistic and Kudla, 2012, Defalco et al., 2010, Dodd et al.).
+Previous studies showed that Ca2+ signals are perceived by four types of calcium signaling sensor proteins, including calmodulin (CaM), calmodulin-like protein (CML), calcium-dependent protein kinase (CDPK), and calcium-like protein Calcineurin B-like (CBL) (Braam and Davis, 1990, Mccormack et al., 2005, Boonburapong and Buaboocha, 2007).
 However, CML, CDPK, CBL are found only in plants and some protists.
-CMLs, as one of the plant-specific Ca2+ receptors, participates in plant biological stress, abiotic stress as well as many developmental processes [12-13].
-It has been documented that plant defense response, plant growth and development as well as cytokine regulation, induce changes in intracellular calcium ion concentration, which results in the induced expression of CMLs gene^[14-15].
-Accumulated evidence showed that the up-regulation of CML gene expression is able to significantly improve the plant resistance to biotic stress [16-17].
-For example, CML41 was found to reduce P. syringae infection by regulating plasmodesmal closure through mediating a Ca2+ signaling in response to bacterial pathogens^[17].
-Leba et al. showed that CML9 is involved in plant resistance to pathogenic bacteria through a flagellin-dependent pathway in plants^[18].
-Tobacco calmodulinlike protein, rgs-CaM, binds to the RNA silencing (RNAi) suppressor of the tobacco etch virus to inhibit RNAi and increase tobacco resistance to the virus^[19].
-CML30 was found to be regulated by abiotic stress and play diverse roles in plant hormone synthesis and disease defense [20].
+CMLs, as one of the plant-specific Ca^{2+} receptors, participate in plant biological stress, abiotic stress as well as many developmental processes (Scrase-Field and Knight, 2003, Bender and Snedden, 2013, Nakahara et al., 2012).
+It has been documented that plant defense response, plant growth and development as well as cytokine regulation, induce changes in intracellular calcium ion concentration, which results in the induced expression of CMLs gene (Roberts and Harmon, 1992, Mcainsh and Pittman, 2009).
+Accumulated evidence showed that the up-regulation of CML gene expression is able to significantly improve the plant resistance to biotic stress (Ma et al., 2008, Bo et al., 2017).
+For example, CML41 was found to reduce P. syringae infection by regulating plasmodesmal closure through mediating Ca^{2+} signaling in response to bacterial pathogens (Bo et al., 2017).
+Leba et al. showed that CML9 is involved in plant resistance to pathogenic bacteria through a flagellin-dependent pathway in plants (Leba et al., 2012).
+Tobacco calmodulin-like protein, rgs-CaM, binds to the RNA silencing (RNAi) suppressor of the tobacco etch virus to inhibit RNAi and increase tobacco resistance to the virus (Nakahara et al., 2012).
+CML19. also known as arabidopsis centrin 2, was found to be regulated by abiotic stress (UV resistance) and play diverse roles in DNA damage repair (Liang et al., 2006).
 Therefore, CML can be regarded as an important target site to stimulate plant defense response.

-Recent studies showed that sustained-release hydrogel as a drug carrier has attracted more interest in delivering therapeutic agents to control human diseases ^[21].
-Advantages of hydrogel include a prolonged drug release and action time, increased stability of loaded drugs and enhanced control efficiency of disease^[22-23].
-In addition, many studies showed that sustained-release hydrogel exhibits the ability of carrying multiple drugs and providing various control of multiple diseases.
-For example, porphyrin photosensitizer sinoporphyrin sodium (DVDMS) and Polylactic acid-copolymerized glycolic acid (PLGA) are loaded into the sodium alginate-chitosan hydrogel that provides the dual action of antibacterial and skin regeneration ^[24].
-Therefore, the development of dual functions of hydrogel that could deliver a range of drugs and provide the broad-spectrum resistance to multiple diseases is required.
+Recent studies showed that sustained-release hydrogel as a drug carrier has attracted more interest in delivering therapeutic agents to control human diseases (Jeong et al., 1997, Asamura et al., 2010).
+Advantages of hydrogel include a prolonged drug release and action time, increased stability of loaded drugs, and enhanced control efficiency of disease (Wasikiewicz et al., 2005, Builders et al., 2008, Ali et al., 2004).
+In addition, many studies showed that sustained-release hydrogel exhibits the ability to carry multiple drugs and provide various control of multiple diseases.
+For example, porphyrin photosensitizer sinoporphyrin sodium (DVDMS) and Polylactic acid-copolymerized glycolic acid (PLGA) are loaded into the sodium alginate-chitosan hydrogel that provides the dual action of antibacterial and skin regeneration (Mai et al., 2020).
+Therefore, the development of dual functions of hydrogel that could deliver a range of drugs and provide broad-spectrum resistance to multiple diseases is required.